mkearney/dapr/cran-comments.md

 1. Changed the package title line in DESCRIPTION from 'Easy Apply Functions' to 'Purrr-Like Apply Functions Over Input Elements'
-1. Added considerably to the description of functions and arguments especially as it relates to the use of this package compared to base apply functions.
+1. Added to DESCRIPTION and documentation more detailed and distinguishing descriptions of functions and arguments especially as it relates to the use of this package compared to base apply functions.

 ## Test environments
 * local OS X install, R 3.5.2